ha3ks/ha3ks.github.io/_posts/2024-10-01-iOS-Dev-Time.md

 Yes, I've seen the videos.

-I have had the dreams of 3k income from 'side hustle' app work.
+I have had the dreams of a 3k income from 'side hustle' app work.

 I even previously did some work in Android Development so how hard could it be?